elsheraey/eventat/README.md

 Our team, Shwarma Endeavour, was shortlisted among ~48 competing teams with our project, Colab Lite, a web-based collaborative editor, built to improve educational experiences that involve programming.

 I led the team's efforts through the application, screening pitch, development, and final pitch and even though we didn't really win in the normal sense, it marked our team's first participation in a hackathon and it was a memorable experience.

+## AmCham Egypt 17th Employment Fair (Jul 2019)

+I've attended this purely for fun to get to know more about Employment Fair activities and was happy to consult lots of HR professionals on how to perfect one's resume and push through the screening phases.